ifad/chronomodel/README.md

       has_many :compositions
     end

-This will make an `as_of` class method available to your model.
+This will create a `Country::History` model inherited from `Country`, and it will make an `as_of` class method available to your model.
 E.g.:

     Country.as_of(1.year.ago)